laufergall/ML_Speaker_Characteristics/README.md

 The ability to assess speakers' social and personality-related characteristics automatically is desired in multiple novel systems that aim at offering individualized services.
 Recent developments have led to speech assistants with excellent natural language understanding and synthesis capabilities [1].
 However, the characterization of individuals and their intentions and behavior still needs to be improved in order to achieve even more human-like communications.

-The goal of this project is to characterize users from their speech signals, i.e. recognizing their traits (confidence, friendliness, competence, etc.) by the sound of their voices and manner of speaking.
+The goal of this project is to automatically characterize users from their speech signals, i.e. recognizing their traits (confidence, friendliness, competence, etc.) by the sound of their voices and manner of speaking.

-<p style="text-align: center;">Can we automatically recognize users' interpersonal traits by their voices?<p>

 I will be adding my predictive modeling scripts and results to this repository, as a manner of communicating my ideas combining code, data, and visualizations.

-This repository **does not contain speakers' sensible data**, complying with the NSC license.
-All speakers names were pseudonymised.
-There is no possibility to retrieve the original recorded speech from the provided material.

 My research profile is outlined [here](http://www.qu.tu-berlin.de/?id=lfernandez) and my publications can also be followed in [ResearchGate](https://www.researchgate.net/profile/Laura_Fernandez_Gallardo).